 How-to videos or demos are great for building confidence in your customers.
 When a customer is confident in how to use your product or service, they’re more likely to be satisfied, spend more, and even potentially recommend your product or service to friends, family, or co-workers.

 An area that has seen tremendous success from how-to videos is the cosmetics industry.
 When it comes to new products in cosmetics, many women are surprisingly insecure about how to purchase or even use products on their skin.
 Youtube stars like Michelle Phan or retailers like Sephora have been able to capitalize on this insecurity with how-to tutorials.

-Another reason why your company should consider creating how-to videos is that it can improve the SEO of your website.
+Not only can how-to videos build consumer confidence, they can also improve the SEO of your website.
 Jumpshot found that 8% of all search queries were written in the form of a question.
 Wouldn’t it be nice to have a video prepared for the next time someone searches “how to use (your product or service)”?

 Keyword videos take advantage of commonly searched keywords.
 If you’re trying to figure out what you should be making a video about, understanding what your potential customers are searching for is a great start.
 You can begin by using free search tools provided by Google, Moz, or SEM Rush to discover opportunities.

 For example, the keyword “Rolex” was analyzed using Moz’s free keyword explorer tool.
-The results of this search reveal some of the top long tail keywords associated with Rolex.
+The results of this search revealed the top long tail keywords associated with Rolex.
 If Rolex wanted to, they could create videos for many of the keywords on this list, including a video on how to identify Rolex replicas.